Paul Marshall (ice hockey, born 1960): Playing career

 Born in Toronto, Ontario, Marshall was drafted 31st overall by the Pittsburgh Penguins in the 1979 NHL Entry Draft and spent two seasons with the team.
-His rookie season in the 1979-80 NHL season saw Marshall play 46 regular season games for Pittsburgh, scoring 9 goals and 12 assists for 21 points.
-The next season Marshall played 13 games for Pittsburgh, scoring three goals before he was traded to the Toronto Maple Leafs where he played another 13 games, scoring two assists.
-He spent more of the season though in the American Hockey League with a highly productive spell with the New Brunswick Hawks where in 47 games he scored 25 goals and 28 assists for 53 points.
+His rookie season in the 1979-80 NHL season saw Marshall play 46 regular-season games for Pittsburgh, scoring 9 goals and 12 assists for 21 points.
+The next season, Marshall played 13 games for Pittsburgh, scoring three goals.
+In November 1980 he was traded to the Toronto Maple Leafs, where he played another 13 games, scoring two assists.
+He spent more of the season, though, in the American Hockey League with a highly productive spell with the New Brunswick Hawks, where in 47 games he scored 25 goals and 28 assists for 53 points.
 He would play another 10 games for the Leafs in the 1981-82 NHL season, scoring two goals and two assists.
 He spent much of the season in the Central Hockey League for the Cincinnati Tigers, scoring 23 goals and 29 assists for 52 points in 54 games.
 Marshall was traded to the Hartford Whalers in October 1982 and spent most of the season in the AHL for the Binghamton Whalers while managing to play 13 more games in the NHL for the Whalers, scoring a goal and two assists.
 He would retire from hockey after the season.

-In total, Marshall played 95 regular season games, scoring 15 goals and 18 assists for 33 points, accumulating 17 penalty minutes.
+In total, Marshall played 95 regular-season games, scoring 15 goals and 18 assists for 33 points, accumulating 17 penalty minutes.
 He also played in one playoff game during his rookie year with the Penguins.